PhantomAppDevelopment/firebase-as3/database/README.md

 ## Private (Registered Users only)

-Let's say you have another node named `specialoffers` and you want them to only be accessed by registered users from your app.
+In the following example we will make the contents of a node named `specialoffers` available to read for only registered users from your project.

 ```json
 {